MinhxLe/flash-attention-reimpl/README.md

-A reimplementation of flash attention benchmarked with GPT2 architecture.
+A bunch of random experiments and paper reimplementations around papers.